Property Crimes Attorney in Fort Worth, Texas

 - Justification — Applies to allegedly criminal actions taken (perhaps in an emergency situation) in order to prevent a greater public or private harm;

-- Mistake — Alleged offenders may have presumed property was theirs or they had permission to commit certain offenses; or
+- Mistake — Alleged offenders may have presumed these possessions were theirs or they had permission to commit certain offenses; or

 - Renunciation — Certain people may have declined to participate in criminal acts or made an effort to prevent such acts from occurring.